 Guidance, examples, and resources for developing grant budgets

-A poorly prepared budget can mean the difference between success and failure.
+A poorly prepared budget can mean the difference between grant success and failure.
 Your budget should never be left until the last minute - it should be developed in tandem with the proposal itself.

 Carefully read all of the application instructions provided by the funding agency and:

-- What expenses the funder will and will not support; The difference between research operating costs and infrastructure expenses; Where to find more guidance.
+- what expenses the funder will and will not support; the difference between research operating costs and infrastructure expenses; where to find more guidance.

 Creating a Budget